 Content typically refers to the text content on your pages and posts.
 For SEO purposes, website content needs to be:

 - In-depth.
 Your content needs to be thorough to stand a good chance at ranking.
 Most SEO professionals recommend around 500 words of text on a page.

 - Authoritative and relevant.
-Content on your site needs to be trustworthy and reliable.
+Content on your site has to be trustworthy and reliable.
 It should also relate to the search query that the page ranks for, meaning, don’t optimise a page to rank highly for the search term “oranges” but present information about “apples”.

 Metadata refers to elements or markup on your site that provides information about your content.
 That means things like the title tag, meta description, the alt property on images, and schema.org metadata.

-The largest part of off-page SEO is link-building, basically the practice generating links to your site and content from around the web.
+The largest part of off-page SEO is link-building, basically the practice of generating links to your site and content from around the web.
 There are three kinds of links: